 We have a range of school and private nurseries which feed our Primary 1.
-Each year we aim to make the transition from their pre-five setting to school as smooth as possible, the following is a list of our arrangements:
+Each year we aim to make the transition from their pre-five setting to school as smooth as possible.
+We will meet with parents and carers, either online or in person.
+Pre-COVID restrictions we would normally arrange:

-- Enrolment meeting for prospective parents in January 2020 - Play and learning project between Nursery and Primary 1 - Parents meeting to order uniform and finalise transition arrangements - Staff to visit nurseries to gather profile information - Transition picnics and sports events - Transition days - Transfer profiles
+- Enrolment meeting for prospective parents in January 2022 - Play and learning project between ELC and Primary 1 - Parents meeting to finalise transition arrangements - Staff to visit ELC's to gather profile information - Transition picnics and sport events - Transition days - Transition profiles

-When leaving St Dominic's RC PS to go on to secondary education our cluster secondary school is St John's RC Academy, Perth.
+When leaving St Dominic's RCPS to go on to secondary education our cluster secondary school is St John's RC Academy, Perth.
 Many of our pupils also transfer to the local High School, Crieff High.